typicalninja/google-sr/README.md

 This monorepo is managed with [turborepo](https://turbo.build/repo) and uses [pnpm workspaces](https://pnpm.io/workspaces).

+## Mirror 🪞

+GSR project has a mirror repository on codeberg
+You can find it [here](https://codeberg.org/typicalninja/google-sr)

+* All issues and discussion are limited to github & discord

 ## Disclaimer

 This is not sponsored, supported, or affiliated with Google Inc.